-Sunset Peak Trail is a 5.8 mile moderately trafficked out and back trail located near San Dimas, CA that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from March until October.
+Sunset Peak Trail is a 25 mile moderately trafficked out and back trail located near San Dimas, CA that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible from March until October.
+Dogs are also able to use this trail.

 For a more challenging route to Sunset Peak than the one depicted here, drive north on San Dimas Canyon Rd and park near the small structure by the dam.
 Directly east, hidden behind a short line of highway dividers is a trailhead for the Sunset Ridge Truck Trail.
 It's a 25-mile out and back to Sunset Peak with some nice views along the way.
 The trail takes you along the ridge above Claremont Hills and Potato Mountain, past the cluster of antennae atop the ridge, and then north to the peak.
 You can see the truck trail on the All Trails map--it is shown as a continuation of the Sunset Peak Trail.
 For runners, the vast majority of the 25 miles is runnable, with a couple short sections that you might want to hike.
 4.5-5 hours to run this route.
 Cumulative elevation gain in the first 12.5 miles of the run is probably around 4600 feet.